GENERAL COURSE POLICIES

 4. be prepared to summarize, in your own words, any readings or assignments that are due for that day while making connections with previous readings, assignments and lectures.

-The following links below will give you a sense of how a typical class lecture is structured at top-tier universities.
-Though the examples below are lecture-style classes (and not the small seminar-style courses we are familiar with at the University of Richmond) they will give you a sense of both the level and intensity of intellectual participation required on the part of both the professor and the learners to make the engagement meaningful.
+The following links below will give you a sense of how a typical class lecture is structured at well regarded colleges and universities.
+Though the examples below are lecture-style classes (and not a smaller classroom setting) they will give you a sense of both the level and intensity of intellectual participation required on the part of both the professor and the learners to make the engagement meaningful.
 I include these because of my personal interest in literary studies but you will find many more examples in other fields of study if you click on any of the links below.

 As you "visit" and virtually "sit-in" on these two courses, imagine what the students likely had to read and process before appreciating and taking advantage of the few precious classroom hours of required attendance for the course.
 The first linked course is titled "American Puritanism"; a survey literature course by Prof. Cyrus Pattell at New York University.
 The second is titled "The American Novel Since 1945"; a survey literature course by Prof. Amy Hungerford at Yale University.